spedu/shuffling-pines/README.md

 ## Notes/Misc

-* Tested with Chrome and Firefox
+* Tested using Chrome and Firefox
 * Using webshim polyfiller to get date input type to work on non-Chrome browsers